 How to Cook Quinoa Flakes

-Unlike quinoa, quinoa flakes are ready in almost no time, just like instant oatmeal.
-Bring water or milk to a rapid boil, add the quinoa flakes, let it sit for a minute or two, stir, and you're ready to go.
-Use a 1-to-3 ratio of quinoa flakes to water (1 cup of quinoa flakes to 3 cups of water).
-You can always adjust the water to your preference.
-You might add a touch of non-dairy milk just before eating and use a little less water.
-Quinoa flakes a great option for a quick, healthy, and high-protein breakfast on busy weekdays.
+Unlike whole grain quinoa, quinoa flakes cook in almost no time, just like instant oatmeal.
+Bring water or milk to a rapid boil, add the quinoa flakes, let the pot sit for a minute or two, stir well, and you're ready to go.
+Use a 1:3 ratio of quinoa flakes to water (1 cup of quinoa flakes to 3 cups of water).
+You can always adjust the water according to your preference for texture; use less for thicker cereal and more for thinner cereal.

-Quinoa flakes can also be prepared in a microwave in a 1-to-2 ratio (1 cup of quinoa flakes to 2 cups of water).
-Microwave on high for two minutes for one serving and up to six minutes for four servings, or until the cereal thickens to your liking.
+Quinoa flakes can also be prepared in a microwave; mix the cereal and liquid in a microwave-safe bowl twice the size of the volume of liquid.
+Cook on high for about two minutes for one serving and up to six minutes for four servings, or until the cereal thickens to your liking.
 Stir well before serving.

 Quinoa Flakes Recipes

 Quinoa flakes let you be creative, from building a custom breakfast bowl to boosting the protein in granola bars for a healthy, easy-to-pack treat on the trail, after a workout, or for lunch on the go.

 While you can often find quinoa in the bulk foods section of health food stores, you aren't likely to find quinoa flakes in bulk.
 Instead, they are usually found with the other gluten-free foods at health food stores, in the natural foods aisle, or in the breakfast foods aisle near the oatmeal and other breakfast grains.
 You can also purchase them online.